grafana/grafana/docs/sources/administration/plugin-management/index.md

 In order to be able to install / uninstall / update plugins using plugin catalog, you must enable it via the `plugin_admin_enabled` flag in the [configuration]({{< relref "../../setup-grafana/configure-grafana/#plugin_admin_enabled" >}}) file.

 {{% admonition type="note" %}}
-In latest versions of Grafana, the `plugin_admin_enabled` flag is enabled by default.
+In the latest versions of Grafana, the `plugin_admin_enabled` flag is enabled by default.
 {{% /admonition %}}

 Before following the steps below, make sure you are logged in as a Grafana administrator.